Your Cheerios®

 Performance and Finishing

-A video showing a performance on January 7th, 2008:
+Here is a video showing a performance on March 23, 2013.